bubogumy/jquery.inputmask/README.md

 });
 ```

-### auto-casing inputmask
+### auto upper/lower- casing inputmask
-You can define within a definition to automatically apply some casing on the entry in an input by giving the casing.<br>Casing can be null, "upper", "lower" or "title".
+You can define within a definition to automatically lowercase or uppercase the entry in an input by giving the casing.<br>Casing can be null, "upper" or "lower"

 ```javascript
 Inputmask.extendDefinitions({